...

 Bottle Talk

-I enjoy sharing my passion for wine by encouraging people to step outside their comfort zone of the wines they usually drink and be adventurous with their wine choices.
+I enjoy sharing my passion for wine by encouraging people to step outside their comfort zone and be adventurous with their wine choices.

-In this blog, you will find wine recommendations that include my wine discoveries and some of my old favorites.
-I’ll include the grape varietal, region, tasting notes, and food pairing suggestions.
-If there is an interesting or intriguing back story about how the wine came into my glass, I’ll include that, too.
+In this blog, you will find wine recommendations that include recent discoveries and some long-time favorites.
+I will include the grape varietal, region, tasting notes, and food pairing suggestions.
+If there is an interesting or intriguing backstory about how the wine ended up in my glass, I will include that, too.

 Through this page, I will introduce you to new wines you might not have tried before and perhaps expand your wine knowledge and enjoyment.